Reviews You Can Rely On

 Road Feel

-This is an area where the Neo 2T really sets itself apart.
+This area is where the Neo 2T really sets itself apart.
 Its big flywheel goes a long way to creating the inertia needed to simulate a real ride.
 Just like being out on the bike, when you first get on and start pedaling, you need to put a little effort into it to get the bike rolling.
-Same thing when you let off the gas for a bit and slow a bit.
+Same thing when you let off the gas for a bit and slow down a bit.
 You need to put energy back into the wheel to get back up to speed.
 The big flywheel works a treat for that.
 But there's a little more that goes into it.

 The flywheel is the primary bit of machinery that facilitates the ride.
 In addition to that, there's a fair bit of tech and programming to smooth over the rough spots (or simulate rough spots).
-The 2T uses Dynamic Inertia, which uses some sort of algorithmic space magic to do with weight, speed, and angle of incline to adjust and compensate to simulate real-world physics.
+The 2T uses Dynamic Inertia, which uses some sort of algorithmic space magic to do with weight, speed, and angle of incline to adjust and compensate for simulating real-world physics.
 This is what allows it to convince you that you just flew down a descent and then sprinted up the next hill when you're doing rollers on a virtual course.

 Design

-In terms of the overall structure of the Neo 2T Smart, it's really one of the better designs.
-It's pretty simple, straightforward, and very stable, with just enough side-to-side play to allow you to move a little with your bike if you're up out of the saddle.
-It sways with you as you crank, improving the natural feel and possibly even saving your frame from the stress that would otherwise be going directly into it as you stand and kick.
+In terms of the overall structure of the Neo 2T Smart, it's one of the better designs.
+It's pretty simple, straightforward, and very stable, with just enough side-to-side play to allow you to move a little with your bike if you're out of the saddle.
+It sways with you as you crank, improving the natural feel and possibly saving your frame from the stress that would otherwise be going directly into it as you stand and kick.

 In this third iteration, the overall design remains primarily unchanged but has a few updates.
 Most notably, it has a new motor, which is more powerful to improve ride feel during sprints and climbs.
 It improves the smoothing in ERG and allows for greater resistance at lower speeds.
 This is a welcome change, as the earlier Neo 2 had a bit of weakness in those areas.
 In side-by-side testing, we were definitely able to feel the difference.
 It's not dramatic, but discerning riders appreciate the improvement.
 Almost all trainers struggle with ERG and big, sudden changes in power requirements or output.
 This is a step in the right direction.